Bears beat Vikings 25-20, tighten grip on NFC North

 Parkey shook off a performance unlike any other by making all three of his field goal attempts.
 It was a big improvement over the previous week, when he hit uprights four times while missing two field goals and two extra points against Detroit.

-"We all believed in him in the locker room," Trubisky said.
-"There was never a doubt. ...
-I'm happy for Cody.
-He was big-time tonight.
-He delivered for his team and put some points on the board when we needed them.
-They were crucial and he did a heck of a job."

-Cousins was consistently under pressure and finished 30 of 46 for 262 yards.
+Cousins was 30 of 46 for 262 yards.
 He threw two touchdowns in the final 4:51 and got intercepted two times.

-"It was a balance at times," Cousins said.
-"They weren't necessarily getting a sack, but they were affecting my arm.
-And at other times the protection was holding up fine and (we) were getting the ball out.
-I think it was kind of everything across the board.
-Sometimes, it was a rusher on the edge, sometimes it was a rush inside, it was a game, a stunt, different things.

 Stefon Diggs had 13 catches for 126 yards and a TD.
 But the Vikings came up short after winning four of five.